infection/site/src/guide/command-line-options.md

 ### `--debug`

-Run Infection in debug mode.
-With this option Infection will not erase `tmpDir` and this maybe useful to run particular unit test with a mutated code for example.
+Run Infection in a debug mode.
+With this option Infection will not erase `tmpDir` and this might be useful to run particular unit test with a mutated code for example.